sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-typescript.md

 ```

-2. In a command prompt in the same directory as your `index.ts` file, run the extraction with the following command:
+2. In a command prompt in the same directory as your `index.ts` file, run the code with the following command:

    ```shell
    ts-node index.ts